 Recommended by Sylvie from Travels With Eden

-There’s plenty of companies in La Tania offering ski lessons, one of the best of companies is Ecole du Ski Francais.
-Instructors are highly trained and parts of the National Ski School.
+There are plenty of companies in La Tania offering ski lessons, one of the best of companies is Ecole du Ski Francais.
+Instructors are highly trained and part of the National Ski School.

 Lessons start from age three where there’s a unique ski run with a small lift as well as toys (Club Piou Piou – 3-5 years.
 There are also special lessons for teens where there’s more racing involved.

 There’s a gondola close by where you can either ski down a long green or blue run back to La Tania or catch another chair lift onwards to Courchevel.